Fill out Florida business forms

 DBPR

-The Department of Business and Professional Regulation is the Florida state agency responsible for licensing and regulating businesses and professionals across the state.
+The Florida Department of Business and Professional Regulation, the state agency responsible for licensing and regulating businesses and professionals in Florida, including the sale and distribution of alcoholic beverages.

 License Series